thomasahle/snyd/README.md

 In the table above, the rows corespond to the number of sides on the dice of the players.
 Scores are set as 1 when the first player to moves wins and -1 if player 2 wins.
 For the 'normal' version of Liar's Dice with one six-sided die for each player, we get the expected score -1/9.
-The 'joker' version, in which a 1 participates towards any call, the game turns out to be better balanced.
+The 'joker' version, in which a ⚀ participates towards any call, the game turns out to be better balanced.

 It's interesting to note, that the game is perfectly balanced when the 'staircase' rule is included.
-With this rule, rolling a perfect permutation `⚀, 2, ..., k` is the same as rolling `k+1` jokers.
+With this rule, rolling a perfect permutation `⚀, ⚁, ..., k` is the same as rolling `k+1` ⚀'s with the joker rule.
 Notably for the above table, the roll of a single ⚀ now counts as 2 of any kind.

 | 2v1	| Normal 	| Joker  	| Stairs 	|